Martín Arzola Ortega: Early life and career

 In the late 2000s, several members of the Milenio Cartel were arrested and/or killed by security forces, which prompted an organizational rupture in the criminal group.
 On 28 October 2009, El Lobo was arrested by the Army in Guadalajara.
-Several months later on 9 May 2010, security forces arrested Juan Carlos Nava Valencia (alias "El Tigre") and his sister Jacqueline Patricia Nava Valencia in Guadalajara.
+Several months later on 9 May 2010, security forces arrested Juan Carlos Nava Valencia (alias "El Tigre", Spanish for "The Tiger") and his sister Jacqueline Patricia Nava Valencia in Guadalajara.
 Later that year, Coronel Villarreal was killed in a clash with the Mexican Army.
 The power vacuum left by Coronel Villarreal's death prompted an internal war within the Milenio Cartel; on one front, Arzola Ortega, Érick Valencia Salazar (alias "El 85"), and Nemesio Oseguera Cervantes (alias "El Mencho") wanted to command the Milenio Cartel.
 The other front, which sided against Arzola Ortega and his accomplices, was headed by Elpidio Mojarro Ramírez (alias "El Pilo") and Víctor Manuel Torres García (alias "El Papirrín").
 Arzola Ortega and his faction eventually founded in the 2010s a new criminal group, the Jalisco New Generation Cartel (CJNG), while the other group of Milenio defectors founded another group, La Resistencia.

-According to Mexico's Secretariat of Public Security (SSP), Arzola Ortega was the CJNG's assassins' chief in the Jalisco municipalities of Guadalajara, Zapopan, Tonalá, Tlaquepaque, and Tlajomulco de Zúñiga.
-His role was to lead CJNG assassins against La Resistencia.
-Authorities believed he was involved in multiple murders across the Guadalajara metropolitan area; these murder investigations accused him of being both perpetrator and mastermind.
-In addition, he had a network of contacts within Jalisco's police forces that kept him informed of drug sales in local stores.
-The SSP accused him of being responsible for managing the CJNG's drug distribution in Guadalajara and its extended area.
-He also used the police force to grant protection to the operations of the CJNG.
+According to Mexico's Secretariat of Public Security (SSP), Arzola Ortega was a high-ranking CJNG member in the Jalisco municipalities of Guadalajara, Zapopan, Tonalá, Tlaquepaque, and Tlajomulco de Zúñiga.
+The SSP accused him of being responsible for managing the CJNG's drug distribution in Guadalajara metropolitan area.
 The SSP stated that he reported directly to El Mencho, the suspected top leader of the CJNG.
 To operate without being detected by his rivals, he used the alias Ramón Franco Zavala.
+Federal investigators said that Arzola Ortega had a network of corrupt police officers working for him who provided intelligence and helped facilitate his drug operations.